A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Prototype Platform

-To study and evaluate the estimation methods of cost parameter suggested previously, a scaled prototype platform is required which consists of AGVs in the laboratory set-up.
-Experiments will be performed on a realistic scenario that emulates a common workshop, with work and storage cells and pathways in between.
+To study and evaluate the estimation methods of cost parameter suggested previously, a scaled prototype platform is required which consists of AGVs in the laboratory set-up for mitigating the gap between the abstract idea and the actual implementation of the system.

+We use ABM as the basic control architecture for the individual AGVs for factors like better co-ordination and re-configuration, optimization, consensus and synchronization.
+In \cite{ribas2013agent}, the authors have proposed ABM for internal transportation systems where agents are categorised into two classes, first for the transportation like AGVs and auxiliary agents such as coordinators and second for rest of the system like physical counterparts (machinery, work-cells, etc.) or software systems (e.g. production management software).